-There was a decline in the performance levels for all the three (3) sub-indicators.
-The Entities did not have the capacity, to encourage the Providers to participate in the specialized training workshops organized by the PPA for Consultants, Contractors and Suppliers to acquire the necessary skill to enable them respond properly to the needs of the Entities.
+There was an improvement in the performance levels for the three sub-categories.
+The Entities had the capacity and encouraged the providers to participate in the specialized training workshops organized by the PPA for consultants, contractors and suppliers to acquire the necessary skill to enable them to respond properly to the needs of the Entities.